The ergodicity of nonlinear McKean-Vlasov stochastic differential equations with common noise: Introduction

-The existence of the unique invariant measure is a crucial dynamical character of SDEs which implies the ergodicity.
-Roughly, the ergodicity reveals that the average of the system in time tends to the space average, see \cite{DZ1996}, which is benefit to swap time and space.
-This property has wide range of applications in statistical inference and associated long-term behaviour connected to metastability (see, e.g., \cite{ABG2012,T2013,LMW2021,BPP2023} ).
-Thus, the existence and uniqueness of the invariant measure of the MV-SDEswCN \eqref{eq1.1} has attracted much attention.
-For constant-valued diffusion $g,g^0$ and convolution-type drift, \cite{M} proved the existence and uniqueness of the invariant measure for the conditional distribution.
-For conditional expectation-type drift and constant-valued diffusion, \cite{DTM} obtained the existence and uniqueness of the invariant measure for the conditional distribution.
-Recently, \cite{BW} established the exponential contractivity of the conditional distribution as diffusion $g^0$ is a constant and diffusion $g$ depends on state.

-Although the invariant measure of the conditional distribution has been progressively studied for the MV-SDEswCN \eqref{eq1.1}, the conditional distribution can only provide part of information on the solution.
-Therefore, it is necessary and significant to consider the invariant measure of the solution itself.
-The discussions on this topic are still rare, except for \cite{W2021}.
-For MV-SDEwCN \eqref{eq1.1} with $g\equiv0$, \cite{W2021} gave the exponential ergodicity of the solution couple $(X_t, \mathcal{L}^1(X_t))$.
-Motivated by the previous works, one of our main aims is to establish the theory on the invariant measure of the solution couple $(X_t, \mathcal{L}^1(X_t))$ for generic MV-SDEwCN \eqref{eq1.1}, as the drift and diffusion depend on both the state and measure.
+The existence of the unique invariant measure is a crucial dynamical property of SDEs that lays the foundation for ergodicity.
+Intuitively, the ergodicity reveals that the average of the system in time tends to the spatial average (see \cite{DZ1996}), a property that is highly beneficial to swap time and space.
+This characteristic has a wide range of applications in statistical inference and associated long-term behaviour connected to metastability (see, e.g., \cite{ABG2012,BPP2023,LMW2021,T2013}).
+Thus, the ergodicity of the MV-SDEswCN \eqref{eq1.1} have attracted much attention.
+However, owing to the stochastic nature of conditional distributions, the solution $X_t$ to the MV-SDEwCN \eqref{eq1.1} lacks the Markov property.
+Consequently, existing literature has primarily focused on the invariant measure of the conditional distribution $\mathcal{L}^1(X_t)$ under restrictive coefficient assumptions.
+For instance, assuming constant diffusion coefficients $g$ and $g^0$ alongside a convolution-type drift, \cite{M} proved the existence and uniqueness of such an invariant measure.
+Similar results were obtained by \cite{DTM} for conditional expectation-type drifts with constant diffusions.
+More recently, \cite{BW} established the exponential contractivity of the conditional distribution when $g^0$ is constant and $g$ depends solely on the state.
+For extensions to jump-diffusion settings, we refer to \cite{BLW}.
+Notably, Wang \cite{W2021} demonstrated the Markov property of the solution couple $(X_t, \mathcal{L}^1(X_t))$ for the MV-SDEwCN \eqref{eq1.1} with $g\equiv0$, and subsequently proved its exponential ergodicity.
+Motivated by this research direction, our primary objective is to establish the existence and uniqueness of the invariant measure and the exponential ergodicity for the solution couple $(X_t, \mathcal{L}^1(X_t))$ for the more general MV-SDEwCN \eqref{eq1.1}, where both the drift and diffusion coefficients depend on the state and the measure.